Home » London » Harry Potter Studio Tour tickets

 The Great Hall is the setting for several of the most memorable moments in the Harry Potter films, including the Yule Ball and the Battle of Hogwarts.

-It got created for Harry Potter and the Philosopher’s Stone in 2000 and has since been utilized as a significant set for six more films.
+It was created in 2000 for Harry Potter and the Philosopher’s Stone and has since been utilized as a significant set for six more films.

 Forbidden Forest